← All notes

 When people justify silent location sharing, it almost always comes down to safety.
 And that's fair.
 Real emergencies happen.
 Location sharing has helped find a missing kid, a confused parent, a friend who didn't come home.

-A different default
+A different option

 Location sharing doesn't have to work this way.
+For some people and some relationships, a more transparent version might actually fit better.

-That one change does a lot.
+That one change does a few things.

 What I built